stat697-s19/course-questions-wiki/week-01-reflections/mgutierrez67-stat697.md

 [hello-world Week 1 SAS Recipe]
 * Question (mgutierrez67-stat697): When should the put statement be used?
 - Answer (mgutierrez67-stat697): One use of the put statement is to examine a dataset's attributes or variables.

+[fizz-buzz Week 1 SAS Recipe]
+* Question (mgutierrez67-stat697): What are some real world scenarios that the mod function would be needed in a larger project or program (outside of just needing to know the remainder value)?

 ***